13. Dec 2022

 SwiftLint

-This tool helps developers maintain good code readability and ensures adherence to conventions and style when writing code in Swift.
-SwiftLint notifies the developer of their errors directly through the Xcode UI.
+This tool helps developers maintain good code readability and ensures that the conventions and style are followed when writing code in Swift.
+SwiftLint alerts the developer to their errors directly through the Xcode UI.

 SwiftFormat

-SwiftFormat is a tool for automatic code formatting.
-SwiftFormat can automatically adjust whitespace, add or remove implicit self, remove unnecessary parentheses, and remove other deviations from the standardized Swift idioms.
+SwiftFormat is a tool for automatically formatting code.
+SwiftFormat can automatically edit spacing, add or remove implicit self, remove unnecessary parentheses, and remove other deviations from the standardized idioms of the Swift language.

 Logen